 Sargent’s handling of color and texture creates a high contrast between Dauset’s golden dress and the muted brown background.
 Japanese-inspired embellishments splashed on in thick impasto suggest vibrant movement while a shining silk mantle leads the eyes upward to meet the dancer’s powdered haughtiness.
 The dress’s shimmering vibrancy redoubles the power of Dauset’s unflinching gaze—cheapened, unfortunately, by the Art Institute’s choice to plaster every bus and billboard in Chicago with a reproduction above the Netflix-inspired tagline, “Gold is the new black.”

 The domestic scene in Portrait of a Boy is a more placid composition, but it carries traces of La Carmencita’s frenetic audacity.
-Painted shortly after La Carmencita, it was the result of a friendly acquaintance Sargent struck up with the American sculptor Augustus Saint-Gaudens: Sargent agreed to paint the sculptor’s son Homer, and, in return, the sculptor would carve a relief portrait of Sargent’s daughter (Violet Sargent, 1890, also on view at the exhibition).
+Painted shortly after La Carmencita, it was the result of a friendly acquaintance Sargent struck up with the American sculptor Augustus Saint-Gaudens: Sargent agreed to paint the sculptor’s son Homer, and, in return, the sculptor would carve a relief portrait of Sargent’s sister (Violet Sargent, 1890, also on view at the exhibition).
 Sargent’s contribution catches the ten-year-old in a moment of boredom; his feet dangle off a high-back chair, and a slump in his shoulders further wrinkles his disheveled suit.
 Sargent sketches in Saint-Gaudens’s domestic surroundings with dirty brushstrokes, pushing everything but the rosy-cheeked boy into the background, including his mother, who tries to catch her son’s attention.
 Like Dauset, Saint-Gaudens looks out expressively, but here Sargent captures indifference rather than confidence.

 Looking back in 1941 on sitting for the portrait, Homer Saint-Gaudens recalled that Sargent’s obsession with portraying his discomfort only heightened his childish annoyance: “This small boy had no respect whatsoever and scant liking for John Singer Sargent, who squelched the small boy’s obstreperousness every few minutes by just plain sitting on him.”
 Who would like that?